RallyDataJunkie/rallydatajunkie.github.io/README.md

-For an earlier set of experiments around FormulaOne results data, see [*Wrangling F1 Data With R*](https://leanpub.com/wranglingf1datawithr).
+For an earlier set of experiments around *Formula One* motorsport results data, see [*Wrangling F1 Data With R*](https://leanpub.com/wranglingf1datawithr).